kchenturtles/PassionfruitKitchen/content/posts/how-to-set-up-a-cheeseboard.md

 categories: ["appetizers", "dinner", "desserts", "snacks"]
 featured_categories: ["desserts"]
 tags: ["pescetarian"]
-summary: "A big cheeseboard is also the perfect appetizer at a holdiay party!
-I always used to see all these photos of fancy cheeseboards on Instagram and Pinterest, and I’d wish I could make something similar.
-There are a few steps to making a cheeseboard, which I cover in this guide. "
+summary: "This is more of a guide than a recipe, to be honest, since there isn't any cooking involved.
+Cheeseboards are the OG girl dinner, in my opinion -- just ingredients laid out to assemble and eat.
+They're a lot of fun to make and share with family and friends, and if you spend just a little time arranging them, it can make any gathering feel a little bit special.
+I always used to see all these photos of fancy cheeseboards on Instagram and Pinterest, and I’d wish I could make something similar. "
 toc: true
 dropCap: true
 displayInMenu: true